Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Introduction

 \subsection{Main results}

-For the first step of the degeneration, in \cite{LX17}, we showed that the valuation considered in \cite{DS17}, whose original definition depends on the metric, is a minimizer of the normalized volume and such a minimizer is {\em uniquely} determined by the underlying algebraic structure.
-This allows us to recover $W$ using the minimizing valuation and hence gives the first part of \cite[Conjecture 3.22]{DS17}.
+For the first step of the degeneration, in \cite{LX17}, we showed that the valuation considered in \cite{DS17}, whose original definition depends on the metric, is a minimizer of the normalized volume (see \ref{def-hvol}) and such a minimizer is {\em uniquely} determined by the underlying algebraic structure.
+In fact, we proved in \cite{LX17} that for any klt singularity $(X, x)$, the real valuation $v\in \Val_{X,x}$ that minimizes the normalized volume functional and satisfies the following two conditions is unique up to rescaling: {(a)} $v$ is quasi-monomial; {(b)} $v$ has a finitely generated associated graded ring.
+These two conditions are satisfied by the valuation constructed via K\"{a}hler-Einstein metric structure in \cite{DS17}.
+So this result allows us to recover the semistable cone $W$, which is defined by the associated graded ring of $v$, by using the minimizing valuation and hence verifies the first part of \cite[Conjecture 3.22]{DS17}.
+Note that it was conjectured in \cite{Li17} that minimizing valuations always satisfy these two conditions. \footnote{After the submission of this paper, the quasi-monomial property has been proved in \cite{Xu20}.
+More recently, the uniqueness of minimizers (up to rescaling) is proved in \cite{XZ20} unconditionally. }

-Recall that the cone $W$ is K-semistable (see \cite[Theorem 5.5]{LX17}) and degenerates to the metric tangent cone $C$.
+We know that the semistable cone $W$ degenerates to the metric tangent cone $C$ and is K-semistable (see \cite{DS17} and \cite[Theorem 5.5]{LX17}).
 In the current paper, we complete the picture by showing that the metric tangent cone $C$ is the unique K-polystable degeneration of $W$.
-In particular, this implies $C$ depends only on the algebraic structure of $W$, which itself only depends on the algebraic structure of $o\in M_{\infty}$.
+In particular, this implies that $C$ depends only on the algebraic structure of $W$, which itself only depends on the algebraic structure of $o\in M_{\infty}$.